shmh40/detectreeRGB/README.md

 ## ITCfast

 ITCfast can be deployed and evaluated using the notebooks provided in models/itcfast.
+The parameters of the model can be easily altered, or optimised to your own data using the scripts in bayesian_opt/bo.